AndreasFaust/gatsby-plugin-transitions/README.md

 1.  **state** of type `object`
 2.  **dispatch** of type `function`

+Get some useful information from the module’s store!
-Currently it is just useful for reading values: For example to easily get the current location-object.
+**For example get the current location-object:**

 ```jsx
 import React from "react";